-You want to start accepting card payments.
-What do you need?
-Here are the three main components:
+If you want to start accepting card payments, there are the three main components:

-A merchant account provider allows businesses to accept payment with debit and credit cards.
+A merchant account provider allows businesses to accept payments with debit and credit cards.
 It’s separate to your business bank account - although it looks like a bank account - and is held by an acquiring bank.

 This is the piece of software that is attached to your website that allows you to accept debit and card payments.
 It’s usually included in your card reader package and can be synced with any offline payments.
 At Pomelo Pay, our intuitive payment gateway makes payments very straightforward and easy to process.

 Traditionally, the card payment machine is a physical POS device used to accept in-person payments.

 However, with QR codes and payment links, businesses can now use everyday mobile phones to accept payments.